MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-command-line.md

 # Run command-line app console with Surface Diagnostic Toolkit for Business

 Running the Surface Diagnostic Toolkit (SDT) at a command prompt requires downloading the SDT app console.
-After it's installed, you can run SDT at a command prompt via the Windows command console (cmd.exe) or using Windows PowerShell, including PowerShell Integrated Scripting Environment (ISE), which provides support for autocompletion of commands, copy/paste, and other features.
+After installation, you can run SDT at a command prompt via the Windows command console (cmd.exe) or Windows PowerShell.
 For a list of supported Surface devices in SDT, refer to [Deploy Surface Diagnostic Toolkit for Business](surface-diagnostic-toolkit-business.md).

 >[!NOTE]
 >To run SDT using commands, you must be signed in to the Administrator account or signed in to an account that is a member of the Administrator group on your Surface device.